monikastrah/431-2020/classes/class16/README.md

 - "What can a linear model tell us about ..."
 - "How strong is the association between ..."

 often yield reasonable choices for Project A, not to suggest that those are the only reasonable choices.
 Try not to use the exact same style of research question in all three Analyses in your Project A. Mix things up a bit.
 I also strongly recommend you avoid the use of the word "correlate" in a research question.
 Everything is correlated with everything else, at least a little.
+Seeing whether something "correlates" with something else is therefore uninteresting.

 ## Announcements